certeu/morio/docs/docs/guides/design/readme.md

 An [ephemeral Morio node](/docs/reference/terminology/ephemeral-node/) is a node running in [ephemeral state](/docs/reference/terminology/ephemeral-state/).
-To bring Morio out of its ephemeral state, it needs to be set up.
-This can be done through the [UI][ui] or [API][api] service, both of which can only be accessed through the [Proxy][proxy] service.
+To bring Morio out of its ephemeral state, it needs to be configured.
+This can be done through the [UI][ui] or [API][api] services, both of which can only be accessed through the [Proxy][proxy] service.

 This is why -- in the absence of a configuration -- the [Core][core] service will start these three services on an ephemeral Morio node, and eagerly await